 Chef Thomas Keller comments, “This competition has made an immense impact on young American chefs and the profession as a whole, especially coming off of the 2017 win.
 On behalf of ment’or, we are so proud of what Team USA has been able to accomplish in the past nine years, and we look forward to building our legacy and inspiring young chefs in years to come.”

 Establishing a platform for young American chefs to succeed is at the heart of ment’or’s mission.
 Serving as a conduit for Team USA, The Young Chef (28 years of age and younger) and Commis (21 years of age and younger) competitions recognize and promote talented young cooks in a competitive environment.
 Prizes for the Young Chef and Commis winners provide the once in a lifetime opportunity to train with Team USA.
 Exposure to the world’s most prestigious culinary competition is one of the advantages of winning, but all candidates have the chance to hone their skills with some of the most renowned American chefs.

 Chef Daniel Boulud says, “We are giving these young chefs an extraordinary opportunity to learn and grow, integrating them into our ment’or family and creating a culinary legacy that will endure.
 I remember what it was like as a young chef and being able to cook for Paul Bocuse.
 It was a significant moment in my life and has stayed with me since then.
 We want to be able to provide these memories and experiences for the generations to come.”

 Be sure to follow us on social media @mentorbkb for details on tickets in the coming weeks!
 We look forward to seeing you in Las Vegas in November to cheers on all of our young chefs!

-If you would like to support our programs and young chefs with a direct donation, please click on the Learn More button below!
+If you would like to support ment’or and our programs through a donation, please click the button below.